How to improvise on piano

 Blues improvising

-Among the first things is to get familiar with the 12-bar blues.
+The style of blues is to a high degree made upon feel and improvising and there are some easy ways to start.
+One of the first things to learn is the 12-bar blues.
 After you have studied the fundamentals of 12-bar blues you could also bring some licks into your repertoire and one way is to create your own licks from the blues scales.

 It can be tricky to handle it all by yourself, instead you can let some musicians do some of the job and when focus only on jamming along with some scale: